 If you are using the “3 Year Earnings Growth Estimate” filter, then set the Upper Limit to infinity and we want a minimum of 10 – 12% Growth each year so, set the Lower Limit to either 10% or 12%.

 In the “Past 5 Year Earnings Growth” section, again – Upper Limit to infinity and Lower Limit to at least 10% (15% would be ideal).

 In the “ROE Ratio” section, drag the Upper Limit to infinity and the Lower Limit to 20%.

-And we do not want a company which has more than 50% Debt to Equity Ratio.
-So, in the “Debt To Equity Ratio” section, set the Upper Limit to 50% (40% – 45% of Debt to Equity Ratio will be ideal).
+And we do not want a company that has more than a 50% Debt to Equity Ratio.
+So, in the “Debt To Equity Ratio” section, set the Upper Limit to 50% (40% – 45% of the Debt to Equity Ratio will be ideal).